nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 Dex himself sat at the primary terminal, his artificial eye glowing blue in the dim lighting.
 He looked much as he had during our meeting at The Afterlife, though he'd changed into more casual attire—black synthetic pants and a loose graphene-weave shirt that probably cost more than most people's monthly rent.

-"Interesting accessory," he commented, nodding toward Pixel's carrier.
+"Interesting companion," he commented, nodding toward Pixel's carrier.
 "Didn't take you for a pet person."

 "There's a lot you don't know about me," I replied, setting the carrier down and opening its door to allow Pixel to explore her new surroundings.